Disc📀graphy

 Look behind the mask and find the truth.

-Who is the man or woman behind the mask?
+Who is the person behind the mask?

-THE RETURN OF THE ROVER
+THE RETURN OF THE ROVER - geddit? 😉

 writ.
 Alan Parsons & Eric Woolfson